 Not MicroProse's finest hour, but a great game nonetheless.
 This game is definitely neither a realistic or deep sub sim (compared with, say, 688 Attack Sub), but that's not what it is meant to be: this is a fun strategy game with lots of political intrigue, great atmosphere, and some adventure elements thrown in. |

-There were a vast number of campaign missions and, if repeated, they were always random in location as well as types of ships involved, a truly dynamic campaign.
-Subsim skippers are never satisfied with "canned" missions and this contributed to the success RSR enjoyed.
-Some missions include only submarines, others include only a surface convoy, others include a surface task force (with carriers), and others with both ships and subs.
-Helicopters with sonar dipping equipment and sonar buoys add much to the turmoil.
-With the most challenging settings, events get so complex, and events occur so quickly, that having two people at the keyboard is a great help, and for beginners, almost a necessity (plus it is more fun).
+There was a vast number of campaign missions, always random in location as well as types of ships involved: a truly dynamic campaign.
+Sub sim skippers are never satisfied with "canned" missions and this contributed to the success RSR enjoyed.
+Some missions include only submarines, others include only a surface convoy, others include a surface task force (with carriers), and others come with both ships and subs.
+Helicopters with sonar dipping equipment and sonar buoys add a lot.
+With the most challenging settings, events get so complex, and occur so quickly, that having two people at the keyboard is a great help, and for beginners, almost a necessity (plus more fun).
 Trying to identify ships with signature analysis, running from incoming torpedoes, launching noise makers and decoys, dealing with several of your own wire-guided fish, and launching Harpoon and Tomahawk missiles makes for a very busy captain.
 Overall, a great submarine simulator that's still being played today.
 Highly recommended!

 Reviewed by: Underdogs